Answers to common ABLE questions, Information to help you get ABLE ready

 • have occurred prior to age 26, and

-A condition that results in marked and severe functional limitations will qualify an individual to open an ABLE account so long as the disability began before the age of 26.
-The condition may be physical, developmental, mental or another condition.
+It may be one or more physical, mental, developmental or other conditions that result in marked and severe functional limitations so long as the disability began before the age of 26.
 There are examples in the Social Security Administration's Blue Book (Parts A and B), as well as the SSA's List of Compassionate Allowances Conditions.

 Enrollment